TreyPoynter/trey-issue-tracker-react/README.md

 2. **Collaborate:** Foster communication by commenting on bugs created by you or other users.
 3. **Modify Bug:** Enjoy the flexibility to edit bugs with the appropriate account permissions.
    - Open or Close a Bug: Change the status of a bug to reflect its current state.
+4. **Assign Bugs:** Enjoy the flexibility to edit bugs with the appropriate account permissions.

 ## Getting Started